stefangolubov/poc-dg/k8s/nexus/README.md

 - **Self-hosted Runner:**
   Ensures the workflow runs in your environment with access to Rancher Desktop's Docker daemon.

-- **Trivy Scanning:**
+- **Trivy Scanning and Caching:**
-  The workflow downloads Trivy and scans the built image.
-If any critical/high vulnerabilities are found, the workflow fails and the image is **not pushed**.
+  The workflow downloads Trivy to a persistent cache (`C:/trivy-cache`) and scans the built image.
+    - If any critical/high vulnerabilities are found, the workflow fails and the image is **not pushed** (unless explicitly overridden in the Admin workflow).

 - **Push on Success:**
-  The image is only pushed if all previous steps succeed.
+  The image is only pushed if all previous steps succeed (or if override is enabled in Admin workflow).

 - **PowerShell Adaptation:**
   All shell commands needing environment variable interpolation are written for PowerShell compatibility on Windows.